exicx/rlox/README.md

 ## License

-This work (the original components of it) is licensed under the Apache 2.0 license.
+This work (the original components of it) is licensed under the GNU GPL 3.0 license.
 The project is based on the book "Crafting Interpreters", by Nystrom, Robert.

 ## EBNF